1. PURPOSE and SCOPE

 4.4.
 ACCESS, CORRECTION and LIMITING USE AND DISCLOSURE OF DATA:

 4.4.1. endpoint acknowledges the individual’s right to access their personal information. endpoint will, on request, provide an Individual with confirmation regarding whether endpoint is processing Personal Information about them.
-In addition, upon request of an Individual, endpoint will take reasonable steps to correct, amend, or delete their Personal Information that is found to be inaccurate, incomplete or processed in a manner non-compliant with this Policy or the Privacy Shield Principles, except where the burden or expense of providing access would be disproportionate to the risks to that Individual’s privacy, where the rights of persons other than the individual would be violated or where doing so is otherwise consistent with Privacy Shield Principles.
+In addition, upon request of an Individual, endpoint will take reasonable steps to correct, amend, or delete their Personal Information that is found to be inaccurate, incomplete or processed in a manner non-compliant with this Policy, except where the burden or expense of providing access would be disproportionate to the risks to that Individual’s privacy, where the rights of persons other than the Individual would be violated.
 Individuals may request access via endpoint’s website.

 4.4.2. endpoint (in relation to the services it provides), has no direct relationship with medical research subjects participating in a clinical trial and any such Individuals who seek access, or who seek to correct, amend, or delete their inaccurate Personal Information should direct his or her query to the relevant study sponsor or investigator which has transferred such Personal Information to endpoint for processing.
 In cases where the subjects contact endpoint Technical Support directly by phone or email to submit such requests, they will be instructed to contact the study sponsor or investigator and all contact details typically collected by endpoint (name, phone number, email address) will be deleted from the Technical Support system.
 The client will reach out to endpoint to communicate the subjects’ request and will only provide endpoint the data collected by the IRT system.